fluxcd/flux/site/upgrading-to-1.0.md

 ### Remove old Flux resources

 > *Important!
-If you have Flux resources committed to git*
+If you have Flux resources committed to git* The first
->
-> The first thing to do is remove any manifests for running Flux that
+> thing to do is remove any manifests for running Flux that you have
+> stored in git, before deleting them in the cluster
-> you have stored in git.
-Otherwise, when the new Flux daemon runs it
+> (below).
+Otherwise, when the new Flux daemon runs it will restore
-> will restore the old configuration.
+> the old configuration.

-Run Weave Cloud’s launch generator to delete the resources:
+Run Weave Cloud’s launch generator to delete the resources in the
+cluster:

     kubectl delete -n kube-system -f \
       https://cloud.weave.works/k8s/flux.yaml?flux-version=0.3.0”